-The HLG of SILO-L5 was surveyed on 26 July 2021.
-The average HLG of SILO-L5 was lower than that of SILO-L1, -L2 and -L4 before their diedowns.
-No part of SILO-L5's living outer ring was subaerially exposed for three or more hours in 2021 (Figure 7b), so we infer that SILO-L5 was not exposed for long enough for a diedown to occur.
+Prior to the 2021 diedown, the highest HLG of SILO-L5 was similar to that on SILO-L4, both of which were lower than the highest HLG on SILO-L1 and SILO-L2.
+No part of SILO-L4 or SILO-L5's living outer ring was subaerially exposed for three or more hours in 2021 (Figure 7b), but at least part of SILO-L5's outer ring was exposed for two or more hours on ten occasions between May and July.
+We infer that SILO-L5 was not exposed for long enough for a diedown to occur, even though the maximum HLG of SILO-L5 and SILO-L4 was similar at the end of May 2021.